Pylons/pyramid/docs/narr/extending.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you've inherited a :mod:`pyramid` application which uses
-:class:`pyramid.view.bfg_view` decorators or which performs
+:class:`pyramid.view.view_config` decorators or which performs
 configuration imperatively, one of two things may be true:

 - If you just want to *extend* the application, you can write